Asqit/Asteroids/README.md

 As for now the game needs to be it is advised to first make current bundle of the game via webpack script inside of `package.json` and then serve it with live-server or tiny `http / express` server.

+### GitHub pages

+I have also allowed github pages, so you can visit it via link in sidemenu.

 ### Installing dependencies

 The game is written in `TypeScript` and `Sass` to make my work more enjoyable.
 With that in mind you can be sure, that you need to install dependencies first and then transpiled all source into regular `.js & .css` files.